spinnaker/spinnaker/docs/commands.md

 ```
 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
+ * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--git-https-password`: A password to be used when connecting with a remote git repository server over HTTPS.
  * `--git-https-username`: A username to be used when connecting with a remote git repository server over HTTPS.
  * `--github-oauth-access-token`: An OAuth token provided by Github for connecting to  a git repository over HTTPS.
 See https://help.github.com/articles/creating-an-access-token-for-command-line-use for more information.